David Fry (baseball): Cleveland Guardians

 Fry missed the beginning of the 2025 season as a result of elbow surgery.
 The surgery was a hybrid/internal brace and tendon reconstruction surgery to address a flexor strain and "chronically insufficient" ulnar collateral ligament.
 On May 31, 2025, Fry was activated off of the injured list.
 In 66 appearances for Cleveland, he batted .171/.229/.363 with eight home runs, 23 RBI, and one stolen base.
 On September 23, Fry was hit in the face by a 99 mph fastball thrown by Tarik Skubal of the Detroit Tigers, that was narrowly deflected off his bat during a bunt attempt (resulting in a foul ball, not a hit-by-pitch).
 Fry was able to board the on-field ambulance under his own power, and was taken to a hospital for observation.
 The next day, Fry was ruled out for 6-to-8 weeks after he was diagnosed with multiple facial fractures.
 On October 7, it was announced that Fry would require surgery to repair a deviated septum and fractured nose.

+On August 4, 2026, Fry, Kyle Manzardo, and Daniel Schneemann were optioned to triple-A, Columbus Clippers, when the Guardians acquired Jo Adell from the Los Angeles Angels, Foster Griffin from the Washington Nationals, and Nathaniel Lowe from the Cincinnati Reds.
+This marked Fry's first stint on optioned assignment since making his MLB debut three years prior.